-Give student 10 seconds to decide.

-Read problem to student.
-If student says C, continue below.
-If student does not say C, assist them using script language to identify the correct problem type.
-Then continue below.
+Give students 10 seconds to decide.
+Read problem to students.
+If students say C, continue.
+If students do not say C, assist them using script language to identify the correct problem type.
+Then continue.

 You said Change, you're right!